-The total value of unclaimed pension pots in Zimbabwe has risen 626% to nearly ZWL$200m in the last 12 months from ZWL$27m in June last year largely due to lack of knowledge on the part of pension scheme members.
+The total value of unclaimed pension pots in Zimbabwe has risen 626% to nearly ZWL$200m in the last 12 months to December 31,2020 from ZWL$27m in June last year largely due to lack of knowledge on the part of pension scheme members.

 Another reason for the low take up of benefits could be a result of poor record-keeping by the pension funds themselves or outdated records, which makes it difficult for the pension funds to trace the members.